puppetlabs/puppet-docs/source/pe/2.7/console_auth.markdown

 * A common identifier (e.g. `local`, or `ldap`, etc.) which is used in the console\_auth database and corresponds to the classname of the RubyCAS authenticator.
 *  `default_role` which defines the role to assign to users by default
 * `description` which is simply a human readable description of the service

+The order in which authentication services are listed in the `cas_client.config.yml` file (see below) is the order in which the services will be checked for valid accounts.
+In other words, the first service that returns an account matching the entered user credential is the service that will perform authentication and log-in.

 This example shows what you would do if you wanted to use AD and the built-in (local) auth services and disable Google and LDAP.